A Responsible Retailer

 At our head office in Deeside we have installed motion sensor lighting to avoid wastefully lighting unoccupied rooms, and introduced LED technology where appropriate.

-We have a Climate Change Agreement with DEFRA covering all our distribution centres, under which we committed to achieve a cut in energy consumption of 12% in these sites by March 2013.
-Following our success in this scheme we are currently in the process of extending the Agreement by a further three years.
+We have a Climate Change Agreement (CCA) with DEFRA covering all our distribution centres, under which we committed to achieve a cut in energy consumption of 12% in these sites by March 2013.
+This was achieved and the CCA was recently extended by a further three years.

 Our vehicle fleet is regularly renewed with the aim of maximising fuel economy and minimising emissions.
 Our policy is to replace vehicles after five years’ service and all our new trucks meet the Euro 5 standard, which is the highest for minimising vehicle emissions.
 Speed limiters are set to 53mph to conserve energy and auto shutdown mechanisms are fitted to trucks if their engines are left idling for more than three minutes.
 We are undertaking trials of trailers with aerodynamic side kits to improve efficiency.